ashsaym/kube-board/README.md

 ## Features

-- **Modern Material Design UI**: Clean, intuitive interface with dark mode by default and light mode toggle
+- **Modern Material Design UI**: Clean, intuitive interface with a light theme
 - **Cluster Overview**: Get a quick overview of your cluster's health and resources
 - **Resource Management**: View and manage various Kubernetes resources:
   - Pods